Sports in Newark, New Jersey: Hockey

 The New Jersey Devils of the National Hockey League moved in 2007 from the Continental Airlines Arena in the Meadowlands to the Prudential Center, an arena jointly financed by the team and the city.
-Part of the 2012 Stanley Cup Finals were played there.
+Part of the 2012 Stanley Cup Final were played there.
+The 2013 NHL entry draft (the 51st NHL entry draft) took place at the Prudential Center on June 30, 2013.

 The Metropolitan Riveters of the now defunct National Women's Hockey League played at the Devils' practice facility from 2017 to 2022.
 Prudential Center is now home to the New York metropolitan area's representative in the Professional Women's Hockey League, the New York Sirens.